 High season for tourism is typically November through January, as it is less rainy and great for those looking for a tropical escape during the winter months.

-If looking to plan a summer trip to Puerto Rico with kids after school lets out, aim for early June to avoid crowds, get the best prices, and have the best chance for enjoyable weather.
+If you are looking to plan a summer trip to Puerto Rico with kids after school lets out, aim for early June to avoid crowds, get the best prices, and have the best chance for enjoyable weather.

 How many days do you need in Puerto Rico?